xRahul/xRahul.github.io/_posts/2017-03-14-setting-up-sublime-phpcs-for-php-development-in-sublime-text.markdown

 Also use either `php_cs_fixer` or `phpcbf` for fixing the errors.
 I'd recommend using `phpcbf` as that is already isntalled with `phpcs` and thus you won't have to install `php_cs_fixer` at all.

 {:.reveal}
-I am disabling anything happening on save, but you can change the configuration anyway you want.
+I am disabling anything happening on save, but you can change the configuration any way you want.
 Find the defaults here-
     - {:.reveal} `Preferences` -> `Package Settings` -> `PHP Code Sniffer` -> `Settings - Default`

 {:.reveal}